Knowledge is power. To make an informed decision about the abortion pill, it is important to know the facts.

 - The abortion pill is typically prescribed for up to 11 weeks of pregnancy.

-- Mifepristone blocks progesterone, a hormone needed for a healthy pregnancy.
+- The first pill blocks progesterone, a hormone needed for a healthy pregnancy.

-- Misoprostol — typically taken 48 hours after the first pill — induces early labor to expel the growing embryo.
-Misoprostol is a medication originally intended to prevent ulcers.
+- The second pill — typically taken 48 hours after the first pill — induces early labor to expel the growing embryo.
+This medication was originally intended to prevent ulcers.

-Many board-certified OB/GYN physicians caution taking mifepristone for use at home without on-site medical supervision.
+Many board-certified OB/GYN physicians caution taking the abortion pill at home without on-site medical supervision.
 Dr. Catherine Stark, an OB/GYN physician who has cared for thousands of pregnant women over the past 25 years, warns that the rapid expansion of the availability of this strong drug “disregards patient safety and ignores the well-documented side effect profile of this drug.”

 A recent study from Canada showed about 10% of women who had at-home abortions with this method required an emergency room visit within six weeks of taking the abortion pill.